 Phase 3 will construct the Vehicle Maintenance and Storage Facility (VMSF).
-As the full storage yard and maintenance facility are not needed to support initial (Phase 2/2A) passenger service to Washington Street and Union Square, this phase has been scheduled to be completed some six months ahead of the date for revenue service to the northern four stations.
-It is anticipated that the relocation activities of the current occupants of the VMSF site will be completed by early 2016, such that the site cleanup and demolition contract can commence shortly thereafter.
+As the full storage yard and maintenance facility are not needed to support initial (Phase 2/2A) passenger service to Washington Street and Union Square, the VSMF was scheduled to be completed six months before the full service to College Ave date (i.e., Phase 4 completion).
+Due to recently received information regarding availability of the Walker site (see Real Estate and Design Progress sections), the GLX team is evaluating the schedule for advancing the VMF design.